 Thread color, density or spacing between sequins, diameter, style and maximum stitches length, inicial offset, stitches repetition, adjust to path, exclusion margin.
+For Paths with Multi-Sequin fill mode, see the paragraphs at the end of this section.

 Path with Chenille